 Even if a debt pre-dates the COVID-19 pandemic, this alone may not be sufficient to justify the presentation of the petition as it would be open to the debtor company to argue that COVID-19 has had an effect on the company's ability to pay the same.
 That said, to the extent that a debt is significantly aged and is undisputed, it will be more likely that a petitioner could argue that the debtor is unable to pay its debts regardless of the financial effects of COVID-19.
 Although, as shown in the case law discussed below, the petitioner will need to supply evidence to satisfy the court on this point.

 A winding-up order may only be made if the court is satisfied that the company would be unable to pay its debts even if COVID-19 had not had a financial effect on the company.

-To the extent a petition is presented in the period 27 April 2020 to 30 September 2020, but it appears to the court that COVID-19 has had a financial effect on the company before presentation of the petition, the Act prohibits a winding-up order from being made.
-The court has power to make a remedial order to restore the position as if a petition had not been presented.
+To the extent a petition is presented in the period 27 April 2020 to 31 December 2020, but it appears to the court that COVID-19 has had a financial effect on the company before presentation of the petition, the Act prohibits a winding-up order from being made (unless the court is satisfied that the company would be unable to pay its debts regardless of COVID-19).
+Where the petition was presented after 27 April 2020 but before 26 June 2020 (when the relevant provisions came into force), the court has power to make a remedial order to restore the position as if a petition had not been presented.

 The Act also provides that if a winding-up order has been made in relation to a debtor in the period between 27 April 2020 and 25 June 2020 (the day before the relevant provisions in the Act came into force), then the order is void, if it does not meet the new requirements for the making of an order.